 CALIFORNIA BEREAVEMENT LEAVE

-Beginning January 1, 2023, all California employees who have worked for the Company for at least 30 days are eligible for up to five days of unpaid bereavement leave upon the death of a covered family member.
+Beginning January 1, 2023, all California employees who have worked for the Company for at least 30 days are eligible for up to five days of unpaid bereavement leave upon the death of a covered family member or upon a reproductive loss event.
 Employees may use their accrued and available vacation, personal leave, and paid sick leave to receive pay during otherwise unpaid CA Bereavement Leave.

-Unless otherwise provided by applicable law, “covered family members” are the employee’s spouse, child, parent, sibling, grandparent, grandchild, domestic partner, or parent-in-law.
+Unless otherwise provided by applicable law, “covered family members” include the employee’s spouse, child, parent, sibling, grandparent, grandchild, domestic partner, or parent-in-law.
+A reproductive loss event is defined as the day or, for a multiple-day event, the final day of a failed adoption, failed surrogacy, miscarriage, stillbirth, or an unsuccessful assisted reproduction.
+If an employee experiences more than one reproductive loss event within a twelve month period, then the employee may use California Bereavement Leave on multiple occasions, up to a maximum of 20 days per 12 month-period (up to 5 days per event).

-CA Bereavement Leave must be taken within three months of the family member’s death.
+In the event of a death of a covered family member, CA Bereavement Leave must be taken within three months of the family member’s death.

-Employees must provide documentation of the family member’s death within 30 days of the first day CA Bereavement Leave is used.
+In the event of a death of a covered family member, employees must provide documentation of the family member’s death within 30 days of the first day CA Bereavement Leave is used.
 The following documentation shall be considered sufficient to support an employee’s CA Bereavement Leave:

 Death certificate